Adolescent Sporting Injuries

 Common adolescent sporting injuries we see are:

-Osgood Schlatter’s condition
+Osgood Schlatter’s condition (knee growth plate)

 Jumper’s Knee (Patella tendonitis or tendinosis)

-Sinding Larson Johansson condition
+Sinding Larsen Johansson condition (knee growth plate)

 ACL ruptures

-Sever’s condition
+Sever’s condition (heel growth plate)

 Adolescent low back pain